-.
 What is badly needed is a consistent and comprehensive program to supply audio reports and film and video tape stories for the U.S. on a regular basis.
-An audio information center has been set up at the news audio clips to the networks and audio wire services.
+An audio information center has been set up at the Israel Consulate in New York.
+It distributes news audio clips to the networks and audio wire services.
 But more material is needed.
 For television, as well, not enough Israel newsfilm is arriving.
 The communications structure which we recommend will fill this need.